-Obtaining an accurate diagnosis that identifies the underlying cause of the pain, and doesn’t just correlate to the symptoms, is important in guiding treatment.
+Obtaining a clinical diagnosis of the underlying cause of lower back pain, not merely a description of the symptoms, is important in guiding treatment.

 Patient History